moeamaya/architechie/src/pages/team/index.md

       In 2013, he co-founded Built-In: The Architecture and Entrepreneurship Meet Up, the largest meetup in NYC devoted to fostering entrepreneurship within the A/E/C industries.
-George received his Master's Degree from the Graduate School of Architecture, Planning, and Preservation at Columbia University and B.LArch from Florida International University.
+George received his M.Arch from Columbia University and B.LArch from Florida International University.
 ---